siobhain/rpslsgame/README.md

 Please take game footprint to mean both the header and body sections of html, both have the same background-color of pale yellow.
 The area outside of the game footprint is coloured a pale moss green.

+WIDTH
 RPSLS is a small game, it does not need much screen space.
 However, concerning the screen width, I did not want to have to use several media queries to cater for different screen widths.
 On mobile for example I want to make use of most of the width but once width get to approx 500px that plenty size for the game so I want to cap game width at 500px.
 I used the width: min(500px, 90%).
 I did succumb to one media query for screens > 1000px and increased the width to 800px.

+POSITION
+The game is centered horizontally.I set padding at the top of the game footprint to be 5vh, which will be 5% of the viewport height, this is adequate for small screen devices but on larger screen it would be better to center the game in the screen but given time constraints I settled with 20% viewport padding (20vh) on screens wider than 1000px.

 #### Header